JPLahoda/WarmUpWithObjects/README.md

 # WarmUpWithObjects
 The Fraction program represents fractions and performs some simple arithmetic operations.
-The car program creates a simple car object.
+The Car program creates a simple car object and includes methods related to the object.